biocatiit/musclex/docs/AppSuite/ScanningDiffraction/Scanning-Diffraction--How-to-use.md

 ### Image
 ![-](../../images/CP/image_tab.png)

 There are several options on the right bar.
 In Settings section, you can do [Calibration Settings](../Calibration-Settings.html) and ring selections.
+Several methods of finding orientation based on **GMM** or **Herman Orientation Factor (HoF)** are provided. **Region of Interest (ROI)** is shown as a semitransparent red ring.
+It is used as the integration area for **HoF** method and only rings in it are considered when performing **GMM** fitting.

 To do the ring selection, you have to click the button, pick rings on the image, and click Done.
+Setting ROI, R-min and R-max can be done in the same way.

 ![-](../../images/CP/select_rings1.png)